Uday599/terraform-notes/Day-7/02-vault-integration.md

 2. **Create an AppRole**:

-We need to create policy first,
+We need to create policy first, we are creating policy name: terraform

 ```
 vault policy write terraform - <<EOF